 - Under Careers in Naviance, check out the RoadTrip Nation interview archive and explore possible roads to travel

-STAY INFORMED:Read the January Update, Designing A Year in Your Life, College Pressure JR Article, as well as all future Junior Year Follow Ups (there will be several in coming weeks/months).College Application Guide - download and review.
+STAY INFORMED:Read the Junior Follow Up Emails, Designing A Year in Your Life, and attend Junior College Workshops (there will be several in coming weeks/months).College Application Guide - download and review.

 Review Senior Advice to JuniorsBEGIN WRITING DRAFTS OF YOUR COLLEGE ESSAYS.
-SEE PROMPTS HERE.Spring Workshops with Sheila/Molly/Lisa!
+SEE PROMPTS HERE.Spring Workshops with Sheila/Molly/Lisa/Molly/Kyle!
 Wednesday tutorials - SIGN UP IN ADVANCE ON NAVIANCE

-- JC Transfer Workshop with Guests from College of Marin.
-Find out why starting your college career at a Community College may set you up for more success, more options and less debt (4/24 - this workshop takes both tutorials)
+- Community College Transfer: How to Guarantee a Spot at the UC.
+Guests from College of Marin.
+Find out why starting your college career at a Community College may set you up for more success, more options and less debt